Roche, Karl (1862-1931) aka KR aka Isegrim aka Diogenes

 Comments

-Some corrections and additions on the biography of Karl Roche
+Some corrections and additions regarding the biography of Karl Roche

-I guess that R. did his 2-year military service between 1882 and 1886, because young men were drafted in their early twenties; it was not easy to join the socialdemocratic party while in the army, especially not with the anti-socialist laws still in bloom,
+I guess that R. did his 3-year military service between 1887 and 1889, because young men were drafted in their early twenties; it was not easy to join the socialdemocratic party while in the army, especially not with the anti-socialist laws still in bloom,

 In 1887 R. joined the German Socialdemocratic Party (which then was named "Sozialdemokratische Arbeiter-Partei Deutschlands" - SAPD - Socialdemocratic Workers' Party of Germany) - the party was then still illegal under Bismarck's "Sozialistengesetz".

-Since 1891 member of the "Freien Gewerkschaften" (free trade unions, centralized by the "Generalcommission", headed by Carl Legien) - I don't know which union.
+Since 1891 member of the "Arbeiterverband" (Union of unskilled Workers), associated to the "Freien Gewerkschaften" (free trade unions, centralized by the "Generalcommission", headed by Carl Legien, in league with the German SPD)

-In 1897 R. went over to the "Verband der baugewerblichen Hilfsarbeiter" (Association of unskilled building and construction workers). - The "Bauarbeiterverband" (building workers association, union for the skilled building workers) was founded in 1910 by the "Maurerverband" (association of bricklayers & masons) & the "Verband der baugewerblichen Hilfsarbeiter".
+In 1897 R. went over to the "Verband der baugewerblichen Hilfsarbeiter" (Association of unskilled building and construction workers). - The "Bauarbeiterverband" (building workers association, union for the skilled & unskilled building workers) was founded in 1910 by the "Maurerverband" (association of the skilled bricklayers & masons) & the "Verband der baugewerblichen Hilfsarbeiter".

 May 2nd 1907 R. started as a "besoldeter Büro-Hilfsarbeiter" (paid assistance desk clerk) at the "Hauptvorstand" (the union's main executive board) in Hamburg.

 On April 19th 1909 R. was fired without notice because of criticism of the union's main executive board.
-Incidentally R.'s landlord was fellow worker & main executive board member & editor of the union's paper, comrade Albert Toepfer - thus R. has to move out of his flat by May 1st, 1909.
+Incidentally R.'s landlord was fellow worker & main executive board member & editor of the union's paper, comrade Albert Toepfer - thus R. & his family had to move out of his flat by May 1st, 1909.

-So R. went over to the "Freie Vereinigung deutscher Gewerkschaften" (FVdG - Free Association of German Trade Unions) the same year; in the FVdG's publishing house appears his important pamphlet "Aus dem roten Sumpf oder Wie es in einem nicht ganz kleinen Zentralverband zugeht" (From the red swamp (bog) or What's happening in a not so small central(istic) trade union) (Berlin 1909, Verlag Fritz Kater), where he tells his 'adventures' in the world of socialdemocratic trade unionism.
+So R. went over to the "Freie Vereinigung deutscher Gewerkschaften" (FVdG - Free Association of German Trade Unions) the same year; in the FVdG's publishing house appeared his important pamphlet "Aus dem roten Sumpf oder Wie es in einem nicht ganz kleinen Zentralverband zugeht" (From the Red Swamp (Bog) or What's happening in a not so small central(istic) trade union) (Berlin 1909, Verlag Fritz Kater), where he tells his 'adventures' in the world of socialdemocratic trade unionism.

 Since 1907 a ban existed in the SPD against membership in the FVdG, so R. also left the party - after 22 years.